 - Best time to swim in Mosier Creek (local swimming hole) is July and August, when the water is the warmest.

 - Best time for solitude is a full moon evening hike or a hazy day hike at dusk in the late summer or early fall.

-- Best time to observe bald eagles soaring at the edge of the plateau by the lower bench is in January.
+- Best time to observe bald eagles soaring at the edge of the plateau is in January at the lower bench on the lower loop just below the concrete foundation.